neilspink/mood-mqtt-client-nodejs/README.md

-# Node.js controlling mood baramoter via MQTT
+# Node.js controlling mood barometer via MQTT

 This project sends and receives commands to an [MQTT broker](http://mqtt.org/).